The Rundown on the Upside-Down Question Mark

 How to use the inverted question mark

-You can write a question by surrounding it with the inverted question mark (¿) at the beginning and the traditional question mark at the end:
+You can phrase a question by surrounding it with an inverted question mark (also called the upside-down question mark) at the beginning and the traditional question mark at the end:

 ¿Qué horas son?